Helioviewer-Project/JHelioviewer-SWHV/README.md

 users.
 From a scientist's perspective this poses three problems: accessing, browsing, and finding interesting data as efficiently as possible.

-With JHelioviewer, users can visualise the Sun for any time period between September 1991 and today; they can perform basic image processing in real time, track features on the Sun, and interactively overlay magnetic field extrapolations.
+With JHelioviewer users can visualise the Sun for any time period between September 1991 and today; they can perform basic image processing in real time, track features on the Sun, and interactively overlay magnetic field extrapolations.
 The software integrates solar event data and a timeline display.
 Once an interesting event has